karthiknair-19/Axon-sales-Power-bi-project/README.md

 2. **Clone Repository:** Clone this repository to your machine.

-3. **Open Dashboard:** Use Power BI Desktop to open the project file (`axon-sales-dashboard.pbix`).
+3. **Open Dashboard:** Use Power BI Desktop to open the project file (`axon-sales.pbix`).

-4. **Explore and Analyze:** Interact with the dashboard's visualizations to explore your sales data and gain insights.
+5. **Explore and Analyze:** Interact with the dashboard's visualizations to explore your sales data and gain insights.

 ## Contributing